harik68/RL4AD/README.md

 n_max_steps = 1000 # max steps per episode

-Remember to clear tmp folder after each run
+Remember to clear tmp folder after each run if you want the DNN to learn from scratch